kamono/proto-react-app/README.md

 * Head to your local work space ````$ cd $REPO````
-* Once there, get the project from git ````$ git clone https://github.com/kamono/proto-react-app.git````
+* Once there, get the project from git ````$ git clone https://github.com/kamono/proto-react-app.git```` This project is just the boiler plate code for a react application.
 * ````$ cd proto-react-app````

 * The Amplify CLI is a tool that allows you create and configure AWS services for your application.
 Its purpose is to simplify mobile and web application development for you.
-The CLI uses AWS CloudFormation and nested stacks, which allows you to add or modify configurations locally before you push them for execution in the cloud.
+The CLI uses AWS CloudFormation and nested stacks, which allows you to add or modify configurations locally before you push them for execution in the ☁️.
 * ````$ npm install -g @aws-amplify/cli````

 * If DO NOT have aws configures on your local (~/.aws/config, ~/.aws/credentials), the you can set that up by running the command below.